doctorfree/Asciiville/README.md

 * The AAlib BB demo running in a tmux session (Debian based systems only)
 * The ASCII text-based dungeon game `nethack` with Extended ASCII glyphs
 * The `cmatrix` command that displays the screen from "The Matrix"
-* Character based ASCII Art and image to ascii conversion utility `jp2a`
 * ASCII Art creation tool `aewan`
 * Display system info
 * Display the Phase of the Moon
 * Display a weather report
 * Display the MusicPlayerPlus or RoonCommandLine interactive menus
 * Any character based client the user wishes to run
-* One of several asciimatics animations optionally accompanied by audio
+* Several asciimatics animations optionally accompanied by audio

 Without arguments or with the `-i` argument, `asciiville` presents a set of interactive menus that can be used to control its behavior.